-The Company is subject to MCIT, which is computed at 2% of gross income less allowable deductions, as defined under the tax regulations, or regular corporate income tax (RCIT), whichever is higher.
-The Company is liable to pay MCIT in 2016, 2015 and 2014 as MCIT was higher than RCIT in those years.
+The Company is subject to MCIT, which is computed at 2% of gross income less allowable deductions, as defined under the tax regulations, or RCIT, whichever is higher.
+Accordingly, the Company was liable to pay RCIT in 2018 and 2017, while MCIT in 2016.